drdamour/hall-hooks/README.md

 Travis-CI Integration
 ==============================
 Go to https://hall.com/docs/integrations/generic/ and get the room token that you wish to notify.
-Supposed it's 1234roomtoken.
-Then add the following configuration to your .travis.yml file:
+For this example suppose your token is 1234roomtoken.
+Next, add the following configuration to your .travis.yml file:

 ```
 notifications: